Pennsylvania Route 61: Northumberland and Snyder counties

 PA 61 heads west and becomes the border between Upper Augusta Township to the north and Rockefeller Township to the south, passing through forests with some fields and residential development.
 The road fully enters Upper Augusta Township and runs through residential areas with some nearby farmland and woodland, becoming State Street.
-The route comes to an intersection with the northern terminus of PA 890 in the community of Hamilton.
-From here, PA 61 turns north and crosses under the Shamokin Valley Railroad, at which point it enters the city of Sunbury.
+The route comes to an intersection with the northern terminus of PA 890 in Hamilton.
+From here, PA 61 turns north and crosses under the Shamokin Valley Railroad, at which point it enters the Sunbury.
 The road becomes Market Street and curves west, coming to a bridge over the Shamokin Creek.
 The route passes near businesses and bends southwest, coming to an intersection with the southern terminus of southbound PA 61 Truck at Wolverton Street.
 PA 61 curves west and becomes lined with homes, bending to the west-northwest and passing a mix of homes and businesses.
 The road enters the commercial downtown of Sunbury and intersects the beginning of northbound PA 61 Truck at North 5th Street.
 The route passes through more of the downtown and crosses Norfolk Southern's Buffalo Line at-grade, at which point it splits into a one-way pair with a town square between the one-way streets and passes north of the Northumberland County Courthouse.
 PA 61 becomes a two-lane road again and passes homes before it reaches an intersection with the southern terminus of PA 405 on the east bank of the Susquehanna River.
 At this point, PA 61 turns south-southwest onto South Front Street, intersecting the beginning of southbound PA 61 Truck at Chestnut Street.
 The route continues south between the river to the west and a mix of homes and commercial areas to the east.
 Farther south, the road runs to the west of residential areas.
 PA 61 comes to an interchange with PA 147, which becomes concurrent with PA 61.
 The two routes head west as a four-lane undivided road to cross the Susquehanna River on the Veterans Memorial Bridge, leaving Sunbury and running through Upper Augusta Township while crossing the river.
 Upon crossing the river, the road enters the borough of Shamokin Dam in Snyder County and comes to a trumpet interchange with US 11/US 15, where PA 61 reaches its northern terminus and PA 147 continues north along US 11/US 15.